2 - Medical

 Headache

-Headaches can be caused by various factors, such as dehydration, stress, lack of sleep, or illness.
+Headaches can be caused by various factors, such as dehydration, stress, lack of sleep, eye strain, tight muscles, or illness.

 Treatment